 Notes on garden timelines and the growing season:

 We are blessed with excellent soil of pH 6.48.
 The soil was last tested early in 2020.
 You can see the results here.
+Soil test results are good for three years.

 We enhance the soil by planting winter cover crops (Austrian pea and winter rye) at the end of the growing season.
 The peas fix nitrogen and the winter rye has deep roots that improve drainage.
 Both plants prevent soil erosion and smother weeds.
 Other sustainable practices include composting, inter-cropping, crop rotation, and hedgerows.

 The garden has a large seed bank donated by Jessica Wilson and augmented by individual gardeners.
 Gardeners are encouraged to search the seed bank for new crops and share extra seeds with others.
-There are also dime bags for saving seeds at the end of the season.
+There are also dime bags with labels for saving seeds at the end of the season.

 Please refer to the following page: Lakeside Community Garden Refund Procedure